donovtaylor/ScholarEats/application/credentials/README.md

 - SSH Username:
 - SSH Password/Key:
 - Database URL:
-- Database Username:
+- Database Username: admin
-- Database Password:
+- Database Password: vdpE9YYQiaGl6VWibkiO

 # Tutorials
 ## Tutorial on How to Use .ssh keys to Connect to AWS Instance: